Everything To Know About Elemental Diet For SIBO

 By eliminating the need for the GI systems of these patients to perform normal digestive functions, as well as limiting the fuel source for bacteria, the elemental diet acts as a protective way to ensure that patients still consume all the necessary nutrients during this treatment period while allowing the bowels to rest and decreasing bacterial overgrowth.

 The main mechanisms by which the elemental diet helps a damaged GI system include:

-CARBOHYDRATES – NOT in the form of long chain and complex carbohydrates (dextrose, maltose and/or maltodextrin)
+- CARBOHYDRATES – NOT in the form of long-chain and complex carbohydrates (dextrose, glucose, and/or maltodextrin)

 Using The Elemental Diet for SIBO